pauloguerraf/portfolio_nuxtjs/content/articles/nosotros_robots.md

 ## Overview

 **Nosotros Robots** is an exhibition that reflects on the challenges facing humanity with the unstoppable development of robots and the possibilities they offer to transform the future. <a href="https://www.telefonica.com.ec">Telefónica Ecuador</a> presented a selection of around 20 robots for this exhibition.
 Due to COVID-19, none of the engineers responsible for putting together the robots were able to travel and be physically present in the space where the exhibition was mounted.
 I was then contacted to, under remote assistance, become responsible for mounting all the robots for the exhibition.
+Most of the robots didn't need a lot of work to setup.
+Nonetheless, those which needed to be powered did required some troubleshooting.
+Luckily, most of them had an **Arduino** micro-controller under the hood.
+I follow my usual process to measure each of the sensors signals and fix what wasn't working either on the electronics or on the programming side.

 <div class="imgs">